 |The lines of the system have different slopes.||The lines are neither parallel nor coincidental.
 This means that there is one point of intersection.
 Therefore, the system has one solution.|| |

 These conclusions can be seen in the following diagram.

 If and are two perpendicular lines with slopes m1 and m2, respectively, the following relation holds true.

 Since the theorem is a biconditional statement, it will be proven in two parts.

 The biconditional statement has been proven.

 Just like with parallel lines, there is an infinite number of perpendicular lines to a given line.
 Two pieces of information will help in writing the equation of a perpendicular line.
 These are the slope — which is calculated using the slope of the given line — and a point that lies on the line.The equation of a line is given in standard form.
-Determine the equation of a perpendicular line to the given line that passes through the point

 It has been discussed how to find the equation of a line that is perpendicular to a line whose equation is given.
 What about finding the equation of a line perpendicular to a line whose graph is given?Mark and Paulina have been asked to write an equation of a line perpendicular to the line shown in the graph.
 Additionally, they are told that this perpendicular line should pass through the point